CYB3R-JUNKI3/Remnant-2-VR/README.md

 ## Controls
 - No change to game controls
-- If using the Crosshair mod, it will appear when you aim
+- If using the Crosshair mod, Enable/Disable with "END"
+- Includes mouse dll by Markmon (for using Menus)
 - Optional plugin for Index Controllers by Markmon

 ####    (Below is for folks who don't want to click their Thumb-Sticks)